Istria County: Geography

 Its coastline is 445 km long with islands making up 539.9 km.
 A smaller part of Istria also belongs to the Primorje-Gorski Kotar County of Croatia.
 Mirroring the bay of Venice across the Adriatic and the Quarnaro Gulf, the region is not far from the Julian Alps.
 The westernmost point is at Savudrija while the southernmost is near Premantura, on the local promontory of Kamenjak.

 The terrain consists of a limestone plateau much of which lacks water owing to its karst topography.
 The northeastern section is an extension of the Dinaric Alps.
 The highest point is Vojak on Učka mountain 1401 m above sea level and there is another range of mountains, the Ćićarija.

 There are so called "bijela", "siva", and "crvena" Istra (white, grey and red Istria).
 White Istria is around the mountain peaks, Grey Istria is the fertile inner lands while Red Istria is the blood-red painted lands of terra rossa or "crljenica" near the coastline.

 Sites such as the Grotto of Baredine near Poreč, the underground river Pazinčica, and the karst Pazin pit (Pazinska jama) near Pazin are geologic attractions.
 The Limski Kanal is the only structure resembling a fjord in continental Europe outside of Scandinavia (though actually it is not a fjord, but a ria).
 The quarry near Rovinj has been designed for studying geology.
 The longest river, the Mirna is only 32 km long and its mouth is near Novigrad.
 Other rivers that pass through Istria include the Dragonja River and the Raša River.

 The continental plains and valleys are primarily utilized for agriculture, such as growing cereals and vegetables.
 Closer to the sea, red lands are used for cultivation of grapes, vine, olives, and figs. Agriculture and the production of ecological food, the olive gardens, and the production of quality wines is the focus of Istria's agriculture sector.
 The coastline and nearby islands are rich in the maquis shrubland (mostly holm oak and strawberry tree).
 Woods, mostly oak and pine trees, cover a third of the territory.

-The Brijuni national park and the Učka nature park are well-known natural reservations and legally protected landscapes.
+The Brijuni national park and the Učka nature park are natural reservations and legally protected landscapes.
 This mountain range feeds the rivers and lakes from eastern Istria to the Raša river in the Labinština peninsula.
-Other interesting localities are Lim Bay, the wood near Motovun, park woods Zlatni Rt and Šijana near Pula, the protected landscape of Kamenjak in the extreme south of Istria, and the reservation Palud with an ornithology near Rovinj.
-The Brijuni archipelago is an interesting habitat of about 680 plant species and also decorated by the most diverse vegetation and olive groves.
+Other localities are Lim Bay, the wood near Motovun, park woods Zlatni Rt and Šijana near Pula, the protected landscape of Kamenjak in the extreme south of Istria, and the reservation Palud with an ornithology near Rovinj.
+The Brijuni archipelago is a habitat of about 680 plant species, with diverse vegetation and olive groves.